O-pelumi132/Syntecxhub_WebsiteTrafficAnalysis/README.md

-Total sessions reached 2M with $3.58M revenue generated over the period Overall bounce rate stood at 22.76% with a conversion rate of 1.65% Google Ads spend of $237.76K and Facebook Ads spend of $200.32K combined returned a ROAS of 8.18 Sessions peaked around 2018 before declining through 2021 Internship
+Total sessions reached 2M with $3.58M revenue generated over the period Overall bounce rate stood at 22.76% with a conversion rate of 1.65% Google Ads spend of $237.76K and Facebook Ads spend of $200.32K combined returned a ROAS of 8.18 Sessions peaked around 2018 before declining through 2021.
-This project was completed as part of the Syntecxhub Data Analysis Internship Program.